parrisma/gmcp/docs/SECURITY.md

 # Security Guide

-This document describes the security architecture, authentication mechanisms, and best practices for the gplot project.
+This document describes the security architecture, authentication mechanisms, and best practices for the gofr-plot project.

 ## Overview

-gplot implements JWT-based authentication with group-level access control for multi-tenant graph rendering and storage.
+gofr-plot implements JWT-based authentication with group-level access control for multi-tenant graph rendering and storage.
 The security model ensures:

 - **Authentication**: Valid JWT tokens required for all protected endpoints
 - **Authorization**: Group-based isolation prevents cross-tenant data access